Local Hour: Zas Is In A Bed

 I'm a big go-to-sleep with the socks on, but at some point I'm taking those bad boys off.
 Yeah.

-At some point, I'm doing the awkward thing where you got to like reach down and like take off.
+And at some point I'm doing the awkward thing where you got to like reach down and like take off.
 No, that's a hammy pull waiting to happen.

 I know.
 It's a cramp often.